aaklimenko/laravel-test/README.md

 * `Notification processor` - queued listener that subscribes to a specific event and runs business logic (sending email, for instance)

 * `App\Modules\Notifications\EventServiceProvider` - a service provider that binds notification processors to events.
+We use a separate EventServiceProvider in order to encapsulate notification routing logic.
+If we use standard application EventServiceProvider, changing routing in the main application could affect logic in module.

 * `Template providers` - entities that provide template strings for notifications.